-As a result of the binding elements, the eligible investment universe is reduced by at least 20% compared to the initial investment universe, i.e. international equities covered by Sycomore AM's ESG analysis process.
+As a result of the binding elements, the eligible investment universe is reduced by at least 25% compared to the initial investment universe (as described in the Sub-Fund's prospectus).
+The threshold will be increased to 30% starting from January 1st, 2026.